apache/kudu/docs/design-docs/cfile.md

 | unused |

 The ordinal position is the ordinal position of the first item in the file.
-For example, the first data cblock in the file has ordinal position 0.
-If that cblock had 400 values, then the second data cblock would have ordinal position 400.
+For example, the first data block in the file has ordinal position 0.
+If that block had 400 values, then the second data block would have ordinal position 400.

 Followed by the actual data, each set of 4 integers using group-varint.
 The last